Skip Breadcrumb Links

 What is Medical Assistance In Dying (MAID)?

-Medical Assistance in Dying (MAID)—also known as voluntary euthanasia, or assisted suicide—is when you or your health care provider administer prescription medication to assist with your death, with your consent.
+Medical Assistance in Dying (MAID) is when you or your health care provider administer prescription medication to assist with your death, with your consent.
 It is legal in Canada.

 There are 2 types of medical assistance in dying available in Canada.
 They both include a recognized health care provider that: